-- Regularly scheduled conferences between the supervising physician and such medical personnel.
-(3-28-23) - d.
-Scope of Cosmetic Treatments.
+a.
+Scope.
 Cosmetic treatments can only be performed by a physician or by medical personnel under the supervision of a physician.
-Medical personnel providing cosmetic treatments are limited to using prescriptive medical/cosmetic devices and products that are exclusively non-incisive and nonablative.
+Physicians who supervise cosmetic treatments must be trained in the safety and use of prescriptive medical/cosmetic devices and products.
+Medical personnel providing cosmetic treatments are limited to using prescriptive medical/cosmetic devices and products that are exclusively non-incisive and non-ablative.
 The supervising physician will ensure cosmetic treatments provided by medical personnel are limited to and consistent with the scope of practice of the supervising physician.
-The supervising physician will ensure that, with respect to each procedure performed, the medical personnel possess the proper training in cutaneous medicine, the indications for the prescribed treatment, and the pre- and post-procedure care involved.
-(3-28-23) - e.
-Verification Training.
-The supervising physician will verify the training of medical personnel upon the board-approved Medical Personnel Supervising Physician Registration form.
-The Medical Personnel Supervising Physician Registration Form will be maintained on file at each practice location and at the address of record of the supervising physician.
-(3-28-23) - f.
+The supervising physician will ensure that, with respect to each procedure performed, the medical personnel possess the proper training in cutaneous medicine, the indications for the prescribed treatment, and the pre- and post procedure care involved.
+(3-28-23) b.
+Supervision.
+A supervising physician of medical personnel may not supervise more than three (3) Section 000 medical personnel providing cosmetic treatments contemporaneously.
+The Board, however, may authorize a supervising physician to supervise a total of six (6) such medical personnel contemporaneously if necessary to provide adequate treatments and upon prior petition documenting adequate safeguards to protect the public health and safety.
+(3-28-23) vf.
 Disclosure.
-It is the responsibility of each supervising physician to ensure that every patient receiving a cosmetic treatment is advised of the education and training of the medical personnel rendering the treatment and that such medical personnel are not licensed physicians.
-(3-28-23) - g.
+It is the responsibility of each supervising physician to ensure that every patient receiving a cosmetic treatment from medical personnel is advised of the education and training of the medical personnel rendering the treatment and that such medical personnel are not licensed physicians.
+(3-28-23) vig.
 Patient Complaints.
-The supervising physician will report to the Board of Medicine all patient complaints received against medical personnel that relate to the quality and nature of cosmetic treatments rendered. - h.
+The supervising physician will report to the Board of Medicine all patient complaints received against medical personnel that relate to the quality and nature of cosmetic treatments rendered.
+(3-28-23) viih.
 Duties and Responsibilities Nontransferable.
 The responsibilities and duties of a supervising physician may not be transferred to a business entity, professional corporation, or partnership, nor may they be assigned to another physician or person.
+(3-28-23) 201165. -- 29941.(RESERVED) 300.
+DISCIPLINE.